Fee Structure & Payment of Travel Planning Services

 SDT is not the source or supplier of any travel services and acts solely as an agent for the actual suppliers of such services.
 SDT is not responsible should any of these suppliers: 1) fail to provide the travel services you purchase; 2) fail to comply with any applicable law; or 3) engage in any negligent act or omission that causes any sort of injury, damage, delay or inconvenience to the traveler.

 SDT is not responsible for any injury, damage or loss suffered by a traveler on account of any conditions, actions or omissions that are beyond its reasonable control.

 SDT recommends that you purchase a travel protection plan to help protect you and your travel investment against the unexpected.
 Travel protection plans can include coverage for Trip Cancellation, Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Trip Delay, Baggage Delay and more.

-For more information on the available plans or to enroll, click here or contact Travelex Insurance Services at 800-228-9792 and reference location number 43-0388.
+For your convenience, we offer travel protection through Travelex Insurance Services.
+For more information on the available plans or to enroll, go to www.travelexinsurance.com or contact Travelex Insurance Services at 800-228-9792 and reference location number 43-0388.

 Any dispute over these General Terms will be resolved only by arbitration under the rules of the American Arbitration Association in the county in which SDT is located, which is Travis County, Texas, USA.